georust/rinex/README.md

-# rinex
+# RINEX
-Rust package to manage Rinex files
+Rust package to parse and analyze Rinex files